-The Pennsylvania Supreme Court determined that a plaintiff may select a single venue in a defamation action in any location in which publication and concomitant injury has occurred.
-Ty Smith explains.
+In the case of Fox v.
+Smith, No. 39 EAP 2019 (Pa.
+Nov.
+17, 2021), the Pennsylvania Supreme Court determined that a plaintiff may select a single venue in a defamation action in any location in which publication and concomitant injury has occurred.

 In November 2017, Stacy Smith, a Republican, was elected mayor of the Borough of Chester Heights in Delaware County, defeating the Democratic candidate, Joy M. Fox.
 After the election, Fox sued Smith in Philadelphia County, alleging defamation, false light and civil conspiracy.
 Specifically, Fox claimed Smith created a Facebook page and published information falsely accusing her of having been charged with a crime of engaging in a fraudulent banking transaction.
 Fox asserted that venue was proper in Philadelphia County because the subject website was accessible to – and accessed by – Philadelphia residents, including her friend, who believed the posted information to be damaging to Fox’s reputation.

 Smith filed preliminary objections to the Complaint challenging the appropriateness of venue in Philadelphia County.
 The trial court overruled Smith’s objections primarily relying on the case of Gaetano v.
 Sharon Herald Co., 426 Pa.
 179, 231 A.2d 753 (1967), which involved a libel case deriving from a newspaper publication.
 In Gaetano, the Supreme Court determined that for purposes of redressing defamatory statements a cause of action arises in locations where publication of the statements has occurred.
 See id..
 See generally42 Pa.C.S. §8343.
 A publication occurs where a statement is read by a third person and understood by that individual as being defamatory.
 See id.; accord 42 Pa.C.S. §8343(a)(4), (5).